SamuelPadillaC/FiniteStateMachine_Merger/README.md

 # FiniteStateMachine_Merger
 This is a Finite State Machine Merger.
 The program merges virtual machines and creates 3 new Machine Definition files (see description.pdf to understand the format of these files).
 The 3 new machine definition files are the Union, the Intersection, and the Substraction of each machine.

+# Note
+This program is a very good example of modularity and efficiency.
+Not only is a very short program (less than 300 lines) performing a fairly complex operation, but the time complexity of the main algorith is O(1).
+The only loops in the program are execution loops.
+In the main algorithm, there is no linear search happening, it all works through tabular lookup, making the main algorithm have an O(1) time complexity.

 ########################################################################
 # Must-Knows & Pre-reqs
 These are things you must know to understand the program: